abeinn/neural-net-C/README.md

 # Description
-Implementation of a neural network framework in plain C.
+Implementation of a neural network library in plain C.
 # How It Works
 Basic matrix operations are defined in `matrix.c`, while other math functions are defined in `math_utils.c`.
 Neural network operations (create, train, evaluate) are defined in `neural_network.c`.
 Currently, the ReLu, Sigmoid, and Softmax activation functions are supported, along with multiple layers and varying nodes in each layer.
 Training works by performing forward prop, back prop, and a gradient descent update (using the Adam optimization algorithm).
 After training finishes, the training accuracy is computed on the entire training set.